 Alone, “spiritually arid”, the woman begins her turn inward in search of her unique self.
 She examines her unique experiences and searches for memories that seem to reflect pieces of a lost but authentic self.
 However long this period lasts, it often involves shedding any accoutrements of what the patriarchal culture deems appropriate and desirable: female dress, manners and friends.
 Yet she yearns for an end to the grief and emptiness.
 She fears she may die without finding her true self and a chance to pursue dreams that she discovers within her.

 This is his emotional passage, his Initiation.
-Death and Rebirth allow him to overcome this final confrontation (unless the story is a tragedy, and then he clings to his old ways, weaknesses, and the emotional wound.)
+Death and Rebirth allow him to overcome this final confrontation (unless the story is a tragedy, and then he clings to his old ways, shortcomings, and the emotional wound.)

 Little by little, or all at once, she finds that connection, and the courage to receive the archetypal power of the Feminine.
 She integrates it in her own way.
 She begins to express her unique and now known self.
 Now she can also express, as needed, nurturing, relatedness and receptivity.
 These are the positive qualities of the Feminine.